centreon/centreon-broker/README.md

 transmitter (broker).
 It is a low-level component of the [Centreon software suite](https://www.centreon.com).

-Centreon Broker is released under the General Public License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).
+Centreon Broker is released under the Apache License, Version 2.0 and is endorsed by the [Centreon company](https://www.centreon.com).

 ## Documentation ##